filecoin-project/devgrants/rfp-proposals/rfp-proposal-metaworth.md

 ## Deliverables

-* A JavaScript SDK that enables builders to upload files to IPFS/Filecoin and mint NFTs to Hedera.
+* A JavaScript SDK that enables web3 builders to upload files to IPFS/Filecoin and mint NFTs to Hedera.

 * A real world application that empowers the creators manage media assets and metadata, mint NFTs, and create a light weight storefront all-in-one place, it also shows how developers can use the JS SDK to create and mint NFTs with ease.

+* A gateway enables collectors to use HBAR and FIL to buy arts and collectables.

 ## Development Roadmap